 World-leading progress is being made domestically, nonetheless.
-In an Australia first, Vow Foods received approval in April 2024 to sell its first product in Singapore, 131 making it only the fourth company approved globally to sell a cultivated-meat product.
+Vow Foods is expected to launch its first product in Singapore in 2024,131 potentially making it only the fourth company approved globally to sell a cultivated-meat product.
 We understand a number of other Australian cell-cultivated and precision fermentation companies are also seeking to submit applications for approvals in the near-term, with a long-term view to exporting.

-Across all alternative protein industries, opportunities also exist for Australian companies to export their intellectual property, with many international companies looking to adopt cutting edge technologies and production processes, including those being developed now in Australia's world-leading universities and incubators.
+Across all alternative protein industries, opportunities also exist for Australian companies to export their intellectual property, with many international companies looking to adopt cutting edge technologies and production processes, including those being developed now in Australia's worldleading universities and incubators.